TonyLB/maketheworld/lambda/assets/README.md

 ### *S3 Meta-Data*

-- fileName: The fully qualified filename at which the WML data for the asset is stored in S3
+- fileName: The base filename at which data for the asset is stored in S3
+    - Base fileName plus ".wml" is the original WML file for the asset
+    - Base fileName plus ".json" is the parsed output
-- translateFile: The fully qualified filename at which the translation JSON file for the asset is stored in S3
+- zone:  The zone ('Personal', 'Library', or 'Canon') in which the asset is stored and published
 - player: The internal ID of the player (if any) for whom this is a personal asset
-- zone:  The zone ('Personal', 'Library', or 'Canon') in which the asset is stored and published.
+- subFolder:  Any subFolder between the zone and the fileName

 ### *Namespace Meta-Data*